 Edema is described as pitting or non-pitting.

-Follow your doctor's treatment recommendations.
-If you have long-term swelling, ask your doctor about the options to prevent skin breakdown, such as:
+Follow your health care provider's treatment recommendations.
+If you have long-term swelling, ask your provider about options to prevent skin breakdown, such as:

 Continue with your everyday activities.
 When lying down, keep your arms and legs above your heart level, if possible, so the fluid can drain.
-However, do not do this if you get shortness of breath.
-See your doctor instead.
+DO NOT do this if you get shortness of breath.
+See your provider instead.

-If you notice any unexplained swelling, contact your health care provider.
+If you notice any unexplained swelling, contact your provider.

 Tests that may be done include:

-Avoid alcohol if liver disease (such as cirrhosis or hepatitis) is causing the problem.
+Avoid alcohol if liver disease (cirrhosis or hepatitis) is causing the problem.
 Support hose may be recommended.